 - Please do include an author bio about yourself, 75 words or less, and include one link to your website or top social media profile if you wish.
 You can also include a small headshot/profile picture to go with it.

-- We allow up to 2 useful, external links for reference in the post, for example a link to a land management agency website, or Leave No Trace, or REI, or a resource for finding trails like alltrails (no links to your own site in the post, we will include your link in your author bio.)
+- We allow up to 2 useful, external links for reference in the post, for example a link to a land management agency website, or Leave No Trace, or REI, or another resource.
 We reserve the right to take out any irrelevant or spammy links.

 What happens next?